diaspora/diaspora/README.markdown

     ln -s /path/to/octopress
     cd -

-Now you'll just run `rake watch` and load up `http://octopress.dev` instead.
+Now that you're setup with POW, you'll just run `rake watch` and load up `http://octopress.dev` instead.

 ## Writing A Post

-While running `rake preview` or `rake watch`, open a new terminal session and start a Hello World post.
+Create your first post.

     rake post['hello world']

-This will create a new post named something like `2011-06-17-hello-world.markdown` in the `source/_posts` directory.
+This will put a new post in source/_posts with a name like like `2011-07-3-hello-world.markdown` in the `source/_posts` directory.
 Open that file in your favorite text editor and you'll see a block of [yaml front matter](https://github.com/mojombo/jekyll/wiki/yaml-front-matter) which tells Jekyll how to processes posts and pages.

     ---
     title: Hello World
-    date: 2011-06-17 14:34
+    date: 2011-07-03 5:59
     layout: post
     ---

-Now, go ahead and type up a sample post, or use some [inspired filler](http://baconipsum.com/).
-Save and refresh your browser, and you should see the new post show up in your blog index.
+Now beneath the yaml block, go ahead and type up a sample post, or use some [inspired filler](http://baconipsum.com/).
+If you're running the watcher, save and refresh your browser and you should see the new post show up in your blog index.

 Octopress does more than this though.
-Check out [Blogging with Octopress](#include_link) to learn about cool features which help make blogging easier and more beautiful.
+Check out [Blogging with Octopress](#include_link) to learn about all the different ways Octopress makes blogging easier.

 ## Configuring Octopress